"Pepe Le Pew" Wonderful, Colorful Cat and Skunk Romance

 Over a Thousand Voices

-Chuck Jones created Pepe Le Pew and brought in the talent man with over a thousand voices, Mel Blanc.
+Chuck Jones created Pepe Le Pew and hired a talented man, Mel Blanc, with over a thousand voices.
 Blanc provided the voice for Pepe and based his mannerisms on Charles Boyer's Pépé le Moko from Algiers (1938).
-Others have stated that Pepe was fashioned after Maurice Chevalier.
+Others have stated that Pepe comes across fashioned after Maurice Chevalier.
 I don't agree because only Boyer would pursue and pursue.
 Though, Chevalier would be stupid enough to think a cat as a skunk.

-With all that, Chuck Jones: Memories of Childhood, a short documentary, in which Jones says Pepe was based on himself.
-He declares he was very shy with girls, and Pepe clearly is a pursuer of girls.
+With all that, Chuck Jones: Memories of Childhood, a short documentary, in which Jones says he based Pepe on himself.
+He declares he was ultra shy with girls, and Pepe is a pursuer of girls.

 © 2012 Kenna McHugh